Dr Hemangini Gupta

 Background

-With Smriti Srinivas at UC Davis, I am editing an anthology of writing on the city of Bangalore featuring activist dispatches, ethnographic nonfiction, and research-based chapters.
-Deploying the analytic of "city as method," the volume examines how the place and space of cities in the South offer new analytics and aesthetics through which to theorise the urban.
+I am also editing an anthology of writing on the city of Bangalore with Professor Smriti Srinivas at UC Davis, a volume that features activist dispatches, ethnographic nonfiction, and research-based chapters.
+The volume examines how the place and space of cities in the South offer new analytics and aesthetics through which to theorise the urban and is under contract with Bloomsbury Press.

 Works within